kendryte/k510_buildroot/README.md

 ## Introduction to the K510 CRB Developer Suite

 K510 CRB-KIT is a developer suite based on the K510 chip development, which adopts a hierarchical design, based on the K510 core module, with rich peripherals and easy to expand.
-Support USB 2.0 OTG+PHY, Gigabit Ethernet port, 3xSDIO, 3xSPI and other high-speed communication interfaces, support 4xUART, GPIO, I2C and I2S and other low-speed communication interfaces.
-Simple to use, informative, can help customers quickly achieve creative evaluation, product prototype verification, shorten the product design cycle.
+It supports USB 2.0 OTG+PHY, Gigabit Ethernet port, 3xSDIO, 3xSPI and other high-speed communication interfaces.
+In addition, it supports 4xUART, GPIO, I2C and I2S and other low-speed communication interfaces.
+It is simple to use, informative and can help customers quickly achieve creative evaluation and product prototype verification.
+It shortens the product design cycle.
 ![Canaan-board .png](https://github.com/kendryte/k510_docs/raw/v1.5/zh/images/hw_crb_v1_2/canaan-board.png)
 <center>K510 CRB front photo </center>